stereoIII6/fraxio_framework/WhitePaper.md

 ```
 The Distribution Scheme of the MLK Tokens:
-7 Billion operational recources
+7 Billion: operational recources
-5 Billion first Public Mint Event
+5 Billion: 1st Public Mint Event
-5 Billion second Public Milk Event
+5 Billion: 2nd Public Milk Event
-5 Billion third Public Milk Event
+5 Billion: 3rd Public Milk Event
-5 Billion final Mint Event
+5 Billion: 4th and final Mint Event
 ```

 ## PYE Token [PYE] ERC721 / ERC1155

-The PYE token is a multilayer interactive token it utilizes layer technology, verifiable andomness, Real Time Oracle Data Feeds and Real Time Data Feeds to generate interactive Audio Visual Tokens that can animate single layers to Data Feed Triggers or even trigger external SmartContract functions on the Blockchain.
+The PYE token is a multilayer interactive token.
+It utilizes layer technology, verifiable randomness, real-time oracle data feeds and real-time data feeds to generate interactive audio/visual tokens that can animate single layers to data feed triggers or even trigger external smart contract functions on the blockchain.

 The use cases for the PYE Token are close to unlimited.
+A simple example is NFT artwork that changes the image displayed based upon the market price of a crypto asset such as bitcoin.

-The token Supply is also unlimited and users of the Fractio Framework can Mint PYE Tokens at any Time.
+The token supply is unlimited, and users of the Fractio framework can mint PYE tokens at any time.

-Minting the Token requires MLK Tokens and Network Fees.
+Minting the PYE token requires MLK tokens and network fees.

 ```
 Costs:
-10 MLK per Layer
+10 MLK per layer
 50 MLK per external function trigger
 10 MLK per draft save
 50 MLK per mint